-Section No. Proposed Regulation Amendment Description & Rationale

-Section 1.
-Preamble

-No amendment required.
+Section No. Proposed Regulation Amendment Description & Rationale Castian 4 Drasmbla Section 1.
+Preamble No amendment required.
 Not applicable.
 Section 2.
-Definitions
+Definitions No amendment required. тиот аррисаые.
 Section 2(F) Definitions (Amended) The proposed amendment would allow for an extension of any delivery deadline that falls on a weekend or holiday to the next business day.
 Currently, the Regulations do not provide for an extension of the deadline for submissions that fall on a weekend or holiday.
-This amendment would permit extension of any such deadlines to the next business day.

-Section 2(H) Good Cause (New) The proposed amendment would provide a clear definition for "Good Cause" within the Regulations.
+This amendment would permit extension of any such deadlines to the next Section 2(H) Good Cause (New) The proposed amendment would provide a clear definition for "Good Cause" within the Regulations. business day.
 Portions of the Regulations refer to "good cause" but do not provide a clear definition for this term.
 This proposed amendment provides a clear definition for "good cause."
 Section 3.
-Filing a Complain it

-Current Section 3(F).
+Filing a Compla I Current Section 3(F).
 Withdrawal of Complaints / Proposed Section 4(D) (Moved from current Section 3(F) to the new Section 4(D)) The proposed amendment would move the current provision from Section 3 to Section 4, which provides that the Commission may continue to investigate a complaint even if the complainant withdraws the complaint.
 Sections 3A to 3E provide a list of complaints filed by a person or an entity.
 However, the current provision does not fall within any specific category of complaints filed by a complainant.
 Instead, it provides that the Commission may continue with the investigation of a complaint even if it has been withdrawn by the complainant.
 Such a provision should be more appropriately set forth in Section 4 below which deals with how a complaint is being handled by Enforcement Staff.
 Section 4.
-Preliminary Revi ew of Complaints

-Proposed Section 4(D) Saa proposed amondment under Soo description and rationals under Proposed Section 4(D).
-See proposed amendment under See description and rationale under Complaint Withdrawal / Section 3(F) above.
-Section 3(F) above.
-Current Section 3(F) (Relocated and amended) The managed are and accept would The comment are deleted at the Proposed Section 4E.
-The proposed amendment would The current provision of the Report to the change the provision of the Regulations provides that the Commission / Current complaint dismissal summary by the Director of Enforcement will issue Section 4(D) / Director of Enforcement from a on a monthly basis a summary to (Amended) monthly basis to a quarterly basis.
-In the Commission of each complaint addition, the proposed amendment dismissed including the reasons for would eliminate the requirement for dismissal provided. the provision of the whistleblower retaliation quarterly report by the The amended provision would Director of Enforcement. streamline the timeline for preparing and submitting enforcement reports, allowing the Director of Enforcement to provide the complaint dismissal and closure summary during the same period the enforcement quarterly reports are due.
+Preliminary Rev view of Complaints Proposed Section 4(D).
+Complaint Withdrawal / Current Section 3(F) (Relocated and amended) See proposed amendment under Section 3(F) above.
+See description and rationale under Section 3(F) above.
+Proposed Section 4E.
+Report to the Commission / Current Section 4(D) / (Amended) The proposed amendment would change the provision of the complaint dismissal summary by the Director of Enforcement from a monthly basis to a quarterly basis.
+In addition, the proposed amendment would eliminate the requirement for the provision of the whistleblower The current provision of the Regulations provides that the Director of Enforcement will issue on a monthly basis a summary to the Commission of each complaint dismissed including the reasons for dismissal provided.

+retaliation quarterly report by the Director of Enforcement.

+The amended provision would streamline the timeline for preparing and submitting enforcement reports, allowing the Director of Enforcement to provide the complaint dismissal and closure summary during the same period the enforcement quarterly reports are due.

 In addition, the amended provision would eliminate the whistleblower retaliation quarterly report requirement.
 As it stands, the current provision is redundant as all data regarding all enforcement matters, including whistleblower retaliation matters, are consolidated within the Enforcement Director's quarterly report and information regarding closed or dismissed whistleblower retaliation matters are contained within the dismissal and closure summary report.
-Therefore, there is no strong reason why only whistleblower retaliation complaints require a standalone summary report and continuing to Proposed Section 4(F) The proposed amendment would do so is unnecessary.
-Currently, the Regulations states Final Decision and confer on the Commission the ability that a dismissal or closure of a . mai Decision and comer on the commission the ability that a distillissal of closure of a
+Therefore. there is no strong reason why only whistleblower retaliation complaints require a standalone summary report and continuing to do so is unnecessary.